 There are three HUD modes that can be viewed in the HUD display.
 Press the MODE button to scroll through these modes in the following order:

 Street Mode supports audio and navigation functions with your choice of tachometer settings.

-Track Mode 1 supports the G-Force gage and minor gages with a circular tachometer.
+Track Mode 1 supports the G-Force gauge and minor gauges with a circular tachometer.